 Singapore Permanent Residents (SPRs)

 An SPR employee is required to make CPF contributions at a lower rate in the first two years after attaining PR status.
-After the two years, the full rates come into effect.
+After this period, the full CPF contribution rates will apply.

 If CPF Board approves the application to pay full rates in the first two years after attaining PR status, the full-rate contributions made by the SPR and his employer would be treated as compulsory contributions.